 Learn What’s Protected Under General Liability Insurance Coverage

-Business liability insurance coverage is something most business simply must have, so it is essential that you understand what it does and doesn't cover.
+Business general liability insurance coverage is something most business simply must have, so it is essential that you understand what it does and doesn't cover.

 Here are some general liability insurance coverage rules of thumb.
 To be sure about your specific business needs, be sure to consult with a qualified business insurance agent.

 Business is inherently risky, but business liability coverage safeguards against many known and unknown risks.
-Commercial liability insurance coverage protects you, your business and your employees from claims involving bodily injury or property damage, up to the limits of your policy.
+Commercial general liability insurance coverage protects you, your business and your employees from claims involving bodily injury or property damage, up to the limits of your policy.
 Policies shield you from the expense of out-of-court settlements, litigation and judgments awarded by courts.

 Lawsuits, investigations and settlements